meeech/shopify.tmbundle/readme.markdown

 * **Update Current File From Shopify** : Will replace the contents of the file you are working on with the file from Shopify.
 * **Update Selected Files from Shopify** : Will fetch the files you have selected in the Project Window from Shopify.
 * **Remove Selected Assets From Shopify** : Will remove the selected assets from Shopify server.
 Certain .liquid files cannot be removed (index, theme, page, product, blog, collection)
 I didn't assign a shortcut to it to avoid accidents, but CTRL-SHIFT-R is a good one if you need one.

-(If people think it would be handy, could have a version of this that deletes the file locally as well.
-Let me know.)
+(For windows usage, please see the [windows readme](https://github.com/meeech/shopify.tmbundle/blob/windows-compat/readme-windows.markdown).

 Usage
 -----